katelynburke/missing_migrants/README.md

 *In order to analyze data from the Missing Migrant Project, I utilized Python Pandas and Tableau.
 The Missing Migrant Project (https://missingmigrants.iom.int/) tracks the deaths of migrants, including refugees and asylum-seekers, who have gone missing along mixed migration routes worldwide between the years of 2014 and 2019.
 The MMP begain in 2014 when two shipwrecks near Italy killed almost 400 migrants.
 I used the data from the MMP project to create visualizations in order to gain insights about where and why migrants are going missing around the world.
 I present these visualizations in a Tableau story.*

 ### Data Used:
-Credit for the dataset used goes to 'IOM's Missing Migrants Project'.
+Credit for the dataset used goes to 'IOM's (International Organization for Migration) Missing Migrants Project'.
 More information about the project can be found here: [Missing Migrants](https://missingmigrants.iom.int/)

 Changes made to the dataset in Python Pandas include: Dropped columns that were not needed for the analysis, separated the latitude and longitude coordinates, combined similar 'causes of death' together.